 The most common question we get about salmon is, "Is wild or farmed salmon better?".
 From the point of view of an independent party, we always say, it depends on what matters to you.

-From a nutritional point of view, both types of salmon are good sources of Omega-3, protein, Vitamin A, Vitamin D and calcium.
+From a nutritional point of view, both types of salmon are good sources of Omega-3, protein, vitamins and calcium.
 However, there are variations in nutrition density across breeds and between farmed and wild.
 Studies have shown that wild salmon contain higher levels of Vitamin D than farmed salmon.
 Omega-3 content will vary as well as this depends very much on the diet and living conditions of this fish.
 Generally speaking, salmon that have more fat will also have more omega-3 fatty acids, which constitute part of any fish's fat content.

 Another key difference between farmed and wild salmon is the difference in environment.
 Out in the wild, there is no human intervention and control, whereas in a farmed environment, feed, water quality and content, living conditions, etc., are all controlled.
 Wild salmon derive their food from natural sources such as krill and plankton, while farmed salmon have to get their food and nutrition from synthetic pellets.
 This, in turn, affects the colour and taste profile of the fish.